 The objectives are long-term and can only be achieved by everyone involved working together.
 The objectives are:

-- Supporting jobs: Support increased jobs in more industries to diversify the Queensland economy and build on existing strengths in agriculture, resources and tourism.
+- Supporting jobs: Good, secure jobs in more industries to diversify the Queensland economy and build on existing strengths in agriculture, resources and tourism.

 - Backing small business: Help small business, the backbone of the state’s economy, thrive in a changing environment.

 - Making it for Queensland: Grow manufacturing across traditional and new industries, making new products in new ways and creating new jobs.